-9.1 If the Client wishes for a Candidate to sit an unpaid test prior to the employment contract, the Client must take the applicable basic principles into account.
+9.1 If the Client wishes for a Job Seeker to sit an unpaid test prior to the employment contract, the Client must take the applicable basic principles into account.
 Accent shall under no circumstances be liable for the consequences of the Client’s failure to comply with these principles.

 10.1 Without prejudice to any right of Accent to compensation, Accent may terminate the Agreement with immediate effect and without providing any compensation for termination:

-10.2 If the Client unilaterally and prematurely breaks the Agreement, it shall, in accordance with article 1226 et seq. of the Civil Code, pay lump-sum compensation equal to the amount that Accent would have invoiced if the Agreement had been performed in full, with a minimum of €125.00 per calendar day/per Job Seeker.
-The Agreement shall be deemed to have been broken in the event of the Client’s failure to comply with its legal obligations or if the Client provides incorrect information at the time of concluding the Agreement.
+10.2 If the Client unilaterally and prematurely terminates the Agreement, it shall, in accordance with Article 1226 et seq. of the Civil Code, pay flat-rate compensation equal to the amount that Accent would have invoiced if the Agreement had been performed in full, with a minimum of €125.00 per calendar day/per Job Seeker.
+The Agreement shall be deemed to have been terminated in the event of the Client’s failure to comply with its legal obligations or if the Client provides incorrect information at the time of concluding the Agreement.
 Accent reserves the right to claim higher compensation corresponding to the actual damage incurred.

 11.1 These General Terms and Conditions must not contain any deletions and shall take priority over all others.
 Any amendment, deviation or change in relation to the Assignment, which results in a change in the scope or complexity of the Assignment, shall be recorded in a separate written agreement between Accent and the Client.
 The General Terms and Conditions are always appended to the Agreement and are stated on every invoice issued by Accent.
 Unless otherwise agreed in writing, payment of an invoice from Accent constitutes confirmation of knowledge and acceptance of the General Terms and Conditions.
 This also applies in the case of unpaid invoices that were not contested within the 8-day period.